Here are my tips for things to do in Aberdeen in North East Scotland.

 I’ve also got some tips for great day trips from Aberdeen, including the town of Alford, home to the Grampian Transport Musuem and a narrow guauge railway, and on following the Aberdeenshire Castle Trail and the Malt Whisky Trail.

-Start planning your trip now by searching for cheap flights to Aberdeen.
 Hotels in Aberdeen can be pricey due the local oil industry, so make sure that you book well in advance outwith peak periods.
 I found cheap accommodation one Summer in the university halls of residence.
 The Travelodge at Aberdeen Airport is surprisingly quiet and convenient, if you have a late arrival or an early departure.